stackpress/inquire/docs/builders/Alter.md

 | `table` | `string` | The name of the table being altered |
 | `engine` | `Engine` | The database engine instance |

-## Methods
+## 3. Field Operations

-The following methods are available when using an Alter builder.
+The following methods provide comprehensive field management capabilities for table alterations.

-### Adding Fields
+### 3.1.
+Adding Fields

 The following example shows how to add new fields to an existing table.